PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 #### Iterative Current

-This algorithm is a jacobi like method for powerflow analysis.
+This algorithm is a Jacobi-like method for powerflow analysis.
 It has linear convergence as opposed to quadratic convergence in the Newton-Raphson method.
 This means that the number of iterations will be greater.
-Newton-Raphson would also be more robust in achieving convergence in case of greater meshed configurations.
-However, Iterative current algorithm will be faster most of the time.
+Newton-Raphson will also be more robust in achieving convergence in case of greater meshed configurations.
+However, the iterative current algorithm will be faster most of the time.

 The algorithm is as follows:
 1. Build $Y_{bus}$ matrix
 2. Initialization of $U_N^0$ to $1$ plus the intrinsic phase shift of transformers
 3. Calculate injected currents: $I_N^i$ for $i^{th}$ iteration.
 The injected currents are calculated as per ZIP model of loads and generation using $U_N$.
-$$
+$
    \begin{eqnarray}
       I_N = \overline{S_{Z}} \cdot U_{N} + \overline{(\frac{S_{I}}{U_{N}})} \cdot |U_{N}| + \overline{(\frac{S_{P}}{U_N})}
    \end{eqnarray}
-$$
+$
 4. Solve linear equation: $YU_N^i = I_N^i$
 5. Check convergence: If maximum voltage deviation from the previous iteration is greater than the tolerance setting (ie. $u^{(i-1)}_\sigma > u_\epsilon$), then go back to step 3.